 Losing a loved one is a very emotional experience, by coming to a bereavement group we hope it can create a gentle space to share and explore some of the difficult feelings you are experiencing with your grief.

 The group offers a relaxed and safe space to come together and express your emotions and share experiences to help normalise grief and can take away the anxiety of ‘Am I going mad?’ or ‘Am I grieving right?’
 Grief can appear at any time.

-This group is for people bereaved of adult loved ones.
+A group for people bereaved of adult loved ones.

-This group is for parents, grandparents and the wider family who have so tragically lost a baby or young child.
+A group for parents, grandparents and the wider family who have so tragically lost a baby or young child.

-This group is for children bereaved of loved ones.
+A group for children bereaved of loved ones.

 1 to 1 Support